With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreSound Auburn is a mental health clinic in Auburn, Washington, located at 4238 Auburn Way North, 98002.
 Sound Auburn offers telemedicine/telehealth and outpatient treatment.
-Sound Auburn provides psychotropic medication, group therapy and integrated dual diagnosis disorder treatment to children / adolescents, adults and young adults.
-Sound Auburn also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and seniors or older adults.
-Some other services provided by Sound Auburn include housing services, supported employment and intensive case management.
+Sound Auburn provides integrated dual diagnosis disorder treatment, couples/family therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
+Sound Auburn also supports clients referred from the court/judicial system, seniors or older adults and people requiring dual diagnosis treatment.
+Some other services provided by Sound Auburn include housing services, court-ordered outpatient treatment and case management.

-Learn MoreNexus Youth And Families Auburn Main is a mental health facility in Auburn, WA, located at 1000 Auburn Way South, in the 98002 zip code.
+Learn MoreNexus Youth And Families Auburn Main is one of mental health facilities in Auburn, Washington, located at 1000 Auburn Way South, 98002 zip code.
 Nexus Youth And Families Auburn Main provides outpatient treatment.
-Nexus Youth And Families Auburn Main provides individual psychotherapy, trauma therapy and couples/family therapy to young adults and children / adolescents.
-Some other services available at Nexus Youth And Families Auburn Main include psychosocial rehabilitation services, case management and family psychoeducation.
+Nexus Youth And Families Auburn Main provides cognitive behavioral therapy, couples/family therapy and group therapy to young adults and children / adolescents.
+Additional services provided at Nexus Youth And Families Auburn Main include case management, family psychoeducation and psychosocial rehabilitation services.

 Learn MoreSea Mar Behavioral Health Federal Way/sea Mar Community Health Center is a mental health clinic in Federal Way, WA, located at 31405 18th Avenue South, 98003 zip code area.
-Sea Mar Behavioral Health Federal Way/sea Mar Community Health Center provides telemedicine/telehealth and outpatient treatment.
-Sea Mar Behavioral Health Federal Way/sea Mar Community Health Center offers trauma therapy, psychotropic medication and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
-Sea Mar Behavioral Health Federal Way/sea Mar Community Health Center also supports seniors or older adults, LGBT and people with HIV or AIDS.
-Additional services offered at Sea Mar Behavioral Health Federal Way/sea Mar Community Health Center include suicide prevention services, integrated primary care services and case management.
+Sea Mar Behavioral Health Federal Way/sea Mar Community Health Center provides outpatient treatment and telemedicine/telehealth.
+Sea Mar Behavioral Health Federal Way/sea Mar Community Health Center offers cognitive behavioral therapy, group therapy and psychotropic medication to adults, young adults and seniors 65 or older.
+Sea Mar Behavioral Health Federal Way/sea Mar Community Health Center also supports people with PTSD, veterans and seniors or older adults.
+Additional services offered at Sea Mar Behavioral Health Federal Way/sea Mar Community Health Center include court-ordered outpatient treatment, family psychoeducation and integrated primary care services.

 Learn MoreValley Cities Federal Way is a mental health treatment clinic in Federal Way, Washington, located at 1336 South 336th Street, in the 98003 zip code.
 Valley Cities Federal Way provides telemedicine/telehealth and outpatient treatment.
-Valley Cities Federal Way provides activity therapy, psychotropic medication and trauma therapy to young adults, seniors 65 or older and children / adolescents.
-Additional services provided by Valley Cities Federal Way consist of court-ordered outpatient treatment, housing services and illness management and recovery.
+Valley Cities Federal Way provides dialectical behavior therapy, group therapy and integrated dual diagnosis disorder treatment to young adults, adults and seniors 65 or older.
+Additional services provided by Valley Cities Federal Way consist of education services, suicide prevention services and integrated primary care services.

 Learn MoreValley Cities Midway is a mental health facility in Seattle, WA, located at 26401 Pacific Highway South, 98198 zip code area.
 Valley Cities Midway provides telemedicine/telehealth and outpatient treatment.
-Valley Cities Midway provides activity therapy, trauma therapy and couples/family therapy to children / adolescents, seniors 65 or older and adults.
-Additional services offered by Valley Cities Midway consist of intensive case management, vocational rehabilitation services and psychosocial rehabilitation services.
+Valley Cities Midway provides individual psychotherapy, group therapy and activity therapy to seniors 65 or older, children / adolescents and young adults.
+Additional services offered by Valley Cities Midway consist of suicide prevention services, family psychoeducation and intensive case management.

 Learn MoreValley Cities Kent is a mental health treatment center in Kent, Washington, located at 325 West Gowe Street, part of the 98032 zip code.
 Valley Cities Kent provides outpatient treatment and telemedicine/telehealth.
-Valley Cities Kent also offers psychotropic medication, trauma therapy and group therapy to seniors 65 or older, adults and children / adolescents.
-Valley Cities Kent also provides vocational rehabilitation services, intensive case management and supported employment.
+Valley Cities Kent also offers integrated dual diagnosis disorder treatment, trauma therapy and individual psychotherapy to young adults, adults and seniors 65 or older.
+Valley Cities Kent also provides housing services, assertive community treatment and illness management and recovery.

 Learn MoreKent Youth/family Services is a mental health clinic in Kent, WA, located at 232 2nd Avenue South, in the 98032 zip code.
 Kent Youth/family Services provides outpatient treatment.
-Kent Youth/family Services offers trauma therapy, couples/family therapy and psychotropic medication to young adults and children / adolescents.
-Kent Youth/family Services also supports LGBT, people with trauma and people requiring dual diagnosis treatment.
-More services at Kent Youth/family Services include suicide prevention services, family psychoeducation and intensive case management.
+Kent Youth/family Services offers behavior modification, individual psychotherapy and integrated dual diagnosis disorder treatment to children / adolescents and young adults.
+Kent Youth/family Services also supports people with trauma, people requiring dual diagnosis treatment and LGBT.
+More services at Kent Youth/family Services include supported housing, suicide prevention services and court-ordered outpatient treatment.

 Learn MoreRefugee Womens Alliance Community Mental Health Agency is a mental health center in Kent, Washington, located at 124 4th Avenue South, Suite 230, 98032 zip code.
 Refugee Womens Alliance Community Mental Health Agency provides outpatient treatment.
-Refugee Womens Alliance Community Mental Health Agency offers group therapy, couples/family therapy and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
-More services available at Refugee Womens Alliance Community Mental Health Agency include case management, family psychoeducation and housing services.
+Refugee Womens Alliance Community Mental Health Agency offers group therapy, couples/family therapy and cognitive behavioral therapy to young adults, children / adolescents and adults.
+More services available at Refugee Womens Alliance Community Mental Health Agency include case management, housing services and family psychoeducation.

 Learn MoreConsejo Counseling And Referral Services Kent is a mental health treatment center in Kent, WA, located at 515 West Harrison Street, Suite 109, 98032 zip code area.
-Consejo Counseling And Referral Services Kent provides outpatient treatment and telemedicine/telehealth.
-Consejo Counseling And Referral Services Kent offers cognitive behavioral therapy, behavior modification and psychotropic medication to young adults, seniors 65 or older and adults.
-Additional services at Consejo Counseling And Referral Services Kent consist of court-ordered outpatient treatment, family psychoeducation and housing services.
+Consejo Counseling And Referral Services Kent provides telemedicine/telehealth and outpatient treatment.
+Consejo Counseling And Referral Services Kent offers group therapy, trauma therapy and behavior modification to young adults, children / adolescents and adults.
+Additional services at Consejo Counseling And Referral Services Kent consist of housing services, case management and suicide prevention services.

 Learn MoreSea Mar Behavioral Health Des Moines is a mental health clinic in Seattle, Washington, located at 2781 South 242nd Street, 98198.
 Sea Mar Behavioral Health Des Moines offers outpatient treatment.
-Sea Mar Behavioral Health Des Moines provides couples/family therapy, activity therapy and trauma therapy to young adults, children / adolescents and adults.
-Sea Mar Behavioral Health Des Moines also supports people with serious mental illness, people with trauma and children/adolescents with serious emotional disturbance.
-Some other services provided by Sea Mar Behavioral Health Des Moines include suicide prevention services, integrated primary care services and court-ordered outpatient treatment.
+Sea Mar Behavioral Health Des Moines provides individual psychotherapy, trauma therapy and couples/family therapy to adults, young adults and children / adolescents.
+Sea Mar Behavioral Health Des Moines also supports people with trauma, transitional age young adults and people with serious mental illness.
+Some other services provided by Sea Mar Behavioral Health Des Moines include suicide prevention services, case management and court-ordered outpatient treatment.

 Learn MoreSea Mar Behavioral Health Kent/sea Mar Community Health Centers is a mental health facility in Kent, WA, located at 25028 104th Avenue Se, in the 98030 zip code.
-Sea Mar Behavioral Health Kent/sea Mar Community Health Centers provides telemedicine/telehealth and outpatient treatment.
-Sea Mar Behavioral Health Kent/sea Mar Community Health Centers provides activity therapy, trauma therapy and dialectical behavior therapy to seniors 65 or older, adults and children / adolescents.
-Sea Mar Behavioral Health Kent/sea Mar Community Health Centers also supports people with serious mental illness, people with HIV or AIDS and military families.
-Some other services available at Sea Mar Behavioral Health Kent/sea Mar Community Health Centers include family psychoeducation, court-ordered outpatient treatment and integrated primary care services.
+Sea Mar Behavioral Health Kent/sea Mar Community Health Centers provides outpatient treatment and telemedicine/telehealth.
+Sea Mar Behavioral Health Kent/sea Mar Community Health Centers provides group therapy, couples/family therapy and psychotropic medication to seniors 65 or older, children / adolescents and adults.
+Sea Mar Behavioral Health Kent/sea Mar Community Health Centers also supports LGBT, people with PTSD and people with trauma.
+Some other services available at Sea Mar Behavioral Health Kent/sea Mar Community Health Centers include integrated primary care services, case management and suicide prevention services.

-Learn MoreAssociated Behavioral Healthcare Inc Kent is one of mental health facilities in Kent, Washington, located at 841 Central Avenue North, Suite C-215, 98032 zip code.
+Learn MoreAssociated Behavioral Healthcare Inc Kent is a mental health clinic in Kent, WA, located at 841 Central Avenue North, Suite C-215, 98032 zip code area.
 Associated Behavioral Healthcare Inc Kent provides outpatient treatment and telemedicine/telehealth.
-Associated Behavioral Healthcare Inc Kent provides individual psychotherapy, psychotropic medication and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
-Additional services provided at Associated Behavioral Healthcare Inc Kent include court-ordered outpatient treatment.
+Associated Behavioral Healthcare Inc Kent offers cognitive behavioral therapy, individual psychotherapy and psychotropic medication to adults, young adults and seniors 65 or older.
+Additional services offered at Associated Behavioral Healthcare Inc Kent include court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.